African-American LGBTQ community: HIV/AIDS

-Mental Health
+Mental health

 Black LGBTQ individuals are disproportionately affected by mental illness compared to other LGBTQ people.
 Black LGBTQ individuals are also more likely to experience poor mental health than Black heterosexual people.
 Although researchers have stated a need for more research in this area, several studies have shown links between the minority stress that comes from belonging to these two marginalized groups and mental illnesses such as anxiety or depression.

+Black LGBTQ self-identified people are more likely to be unemployed, have a lower annual income, struggle with food and housing insecurities, and lack proper healthcare than Blacks living a heterosexual lifestyle.
+These factors are major reasons for stronger mental health issues among Black LGBTQ people.

+Black LGBTQ people diagnosed with HIV often struggle with mental health at higher rates.
+The social and political stigmas associated with HIV and the medical process to manage the virus can usually feel overwhelming and depressing.

-This occurs for reasons such as difficulty navigating their communities and similarly a lack of acceptance.
+Furthermore, this occurs for reasons such as difficulty navigating their communities and similarly a lack of acceptance.
 Research tends to show that the less social support Black LGBTQ individuals receive, the higher chance that they will report symptoms of depression.
 Additionally, LGB Black people reported higher rates of "suicidal ideation, suicide planning and substance use than Black heterosexual participants."
 These trends were observed even stronger for emerging adults in the Black LGBTQ community, as they have to cope with the stress of adulthood along with their sexual and racial identity.
 Research also suggests a link between general and cyber based victimisation in these low mental health outcomes for young Black LGBTQ people.

 In addition to being disproportionately affected by mental illnesses, Black LGBTQ people were among the least likely to pursue mental health services.
 This was due to multiple factors such as care providers' lack of proficiency in treating patients with sexual identity and racial identity struggles.
-Additionally, due to these disparities being rooted in systematic racism, large-scale "structural and systematic interventions" are needed to address these poor mental health outcomes.
+Due to these disparities being rooted in systematic racism, large-scale structural and systematic interventions are needed to address these poor mental health outcomes.

 Depiction in popular culture

-African-American LGBT culture has been depicted in films such as Patrick Ian Polk's Noah's Arc and Punks, Dee Rees' Pariah, and Barry Jenkins' Moonlight, which not only has the main character as a gay African-American but is written by an African American and is based on a play by black gay playwright Tarell Alvin McCraney.
+African-American LGBTQ culture has been depicted in films such as Patrick Ian Polk's Noah's Arc and Punks, Dee Rees' Pariah, and Barry Jenkins' Moonlight, which not only has the main character as a gay African-American but is written by an African American and is based on a play by Black gay playwright Tarell Alvin McCraney.

-Queen Sugar, a critically acclaimed show about the black experience in America that ran from 2016 to 2022, depicted several Black LGBT characters, including one of the first trans male characters to be played by a transgender actor on television.
+Queen Sugar, a critically acclaimed show about the Black experience in America that ran from 2016 to 2022, depicted several Black LGBTQ characters, including one of the first trans male characters to be played by a transgender actor on television.

 In 2018, the critically acclaimed TV show Pose premiered.
-It is the first to feature a predominately people of color LGBT cast on a mainstream channel.
+It was the first show on a mainstream channel to feature a cast composed predominantly of LGBTQ people of color.